Kirsten Perfilio, Dyslexia Specialist

 Many people with dyslexia have difficulty with rapid-letter naming, which is where a page full of random letters are printed, and the person tries to name the letters as quickly as possible.
 This type of activity is often one component of a screening for dyslexia.

+Q: Is it a visual problem?
+A: Dyslexia is a language-based problem.
+Primarily, it is a problem with phonological processing.
+I explain more about phonological awareness and phonological processing in a previous post.
 Dyslexia is also a brain-based problem.
-At some point in the (hopefully near) future, Magnetic Resonance Imaging (MRI) scans may help identify dyslexic children at an early age.
+At some point in the (hopefully near) future, Magnetic Resonance Imaging (MRI) scans may help identify dyslexic children at an early age. |

 Q: Can dyslexia be outgrown?